 Our first glimpse of Teufelsbrücke was not of the bridge, but of the torrential Reuss River crashing through the craggy Schöllenen Gorge just above the bridge.
 With spring melt water from the surrounding peaks, it was spectacular.

-And at long last, the bridge…
+And at long last, Devil’s Bridge!

-Extracting a promise from the local villagers that the first soul to cross the bridge would be his, he made good on his end of the bargain and constructed the Devil’s Bridge.
+Extracting a promise from the local villagers that the first soul to cross the bridge would be his, the Devil made good on his end of the bargain and constructed the Devil’s Bridge.
 With none willing to sacrifice himself, the villagers tricked the Devil, sending a goat across the bridge instead.

-The last part of the path crossed back over the raging river on bare metal grating.
-It was thrilling and a bit disorienting to see the roiling white water just below our feet.
+Since we had hiked to the bridge from Andermatt, we set about looking for a different way to get back to town.
 Finding a seemingly random set of spiral stairs inside the rail tunnel, we climbed them to see if we could find a different way to hike back.
-We ended up on top of the highway and railroad tracks we’d followed to the bridge, which treated us to nice views of the river and crater-topped mountain behind Andermatt.
+We ended up on top of the highway and railroad tracks we’d followed to the bridge, which treated us to nice views of the river and crater-topped mountain behind Andermatt as we walked back.

 Back at the parking area, an elderly couple stopped to chat with us while we were brewing coffee on our camp stove.
 With hot drinks to warm our hands and bellies, we set off once again.
 The last stop on my short birthday trip?
 Vaduz Castle in Liechtenstein!